NSW |

 Here a few photos taken at Mount Kaputar NP.
-Located on the western edge of the dividing range, this park has an inland climate, with great biodiversity due to the wide range of altitudes, from about 300 m to 1500 m above sealevel.
+Located on the western edge of the Great Dividing Range, this park has an inland climate, with great biodiversity due to a wide range of altitudes, from about 300 m to 1500 m above sealevel.
 There are also significant differences in fauna and flora on the eastern and western side of the Nandewar Range.
 Sawn Rocks has a special microclimate, attracting bird species that are normally only observed on the coastal fringe.
+Mt.
+Kaputar NP is dominated by eucalypts, i.e. open sclerophyll forest and woodland.
 Note that some photos presented on this website are available FOR SALE.

 The Nandewar Range in evening mist